gode-ting/HackerNews-api/README.md

 }'  http://{ip_address}:{port_number}/login
 ```

-When you log in successfully you will receive a Token in the response header looking like this
+When you log in successfully you will receive a Token in the response header looking like this `Authorization: Bearer xxx.yyy.zzz`

 Important authentication http status codes